-Approved FY 2020
+- Approved FY 2020 - Implemented in FY 2020

-Under this activity, PHA will implement a pilot program to expand housing options for homeless individuals and other hard to serve special populations.
+Under this activity, PHA will continue to implement a pilot program that expands housing options for homeless individuals and other hard to serve special populations.
 It builds on and enhances the ongoing collaboration between the City and PHA to reduce homelessness through the "Blueprint to End Homelessness" initiative.
 The pilot program is initially limited to up to twenty-five (25) units; however, using a shared housing model, the projected number of individual, low-income households to be served is up to one hundred (100) individuals.
-Based on an evaluation of the program's effectiveness in reducing homelessness and providing stable housing for participants, PHA may elect to expand the program in the future.
+Based on an evaluation of the program's effectiveness in reducing homelessness and providing stable housing for participants, PHA may elect to expand the program and the number of units.
 The elements of the pilot program include: